World Class Teachers: Our Code of Conduct

-You will have been given the name of a school contact.
+You will have been given the name of a school contact by your WCT consultant.
 On arrival please report to this person who will brief you on your timetable for the day.

 In an ideal world, work should be left for you to carry out.
 However in reality this is not always the case.
-Primary school teachers should always be prepared to take in lesson plans and are expected to mark the work covered during the day.
+Primary school teachers should always be prepared to provide lesson plans and are expected to mark the work covered during the day.